bbauska/CAD101en/README.md

 *Settings* -- GitHub allows for a lot of personalization, including changing the name of your repository and controlling access.

-In this section (part 3), you learned:
+In this section you learned:

 -   How to create and verify a GitHub account.